Primary Major Awards must be for projects aimed at one of our main focus areas (STEM, PE and Learning to Learn).

 This is by no means an exhaustive list of learning techniques and we are always happy to consider arguments for other ideas that will help your particular pupils learn more effectively.

-• Software, textbooks, workbooks, videos etc which teach pupils learning techniques (e.g. CHAMPS, CoRT Thinking: Ready-made lesson plans, videos and resources to teach different aspects of thinking – now largely FREE).
+- Software, textbooks, workbooks, videos etc which teach pupils learning techniques and facilitate their practice (e.g. CHAMPS, CoRT Thinking: Ready-made lesson plans, videos and resources to teach different aspects of thinking – now largely FREE).

-• INSET training to teach staff learning to learn techniques and how to deliver them.
+- INSET training to teach staff learning to learn techniques and how to deliver them.
+(NB: We don't fund cover costs)

 Projects we are unlikely to fund under our Learning to Learn category

-• Subject specific equipment that helps teach or learn in a different, more effective way e.g. manipulatives in maths, practical experiment equipment in science.
+- Subject specific equipment that helps teach or learn in a different, more effective way e.g. manipulatives in maths, practical experiment equipment in science, subject specific interactive software.

 English

-• As with all focus areas, we love to support projects which enhance learning and motivation across a range of topics.
+- As with all focus areas, we love to support projects which enhance learning and motivation across a range of topics within the subject.

 Foundation Subjects

-• We are keen to support projects which enhance learning in one or a combination of the NC foundation subjects.
+- We are keen to support projects which enhance learning in NC foundation subjects.